Mestrace/weather-modification/pages/about.md

 In unclassified weather modification experiments, from 1962 to 1983 Project Stormfury represented an ambitious attempt to weaken hurricanes through cloud seeding.
 This document collection offers a glimpse into weather modification activity from various government agencies, including declassified military documents, congressional hearings, and scientific studies.
 These primary sources continue to raise crucial questions about the ethical implications of weather modification technology, similar to the implications raised by others in previous generations.

-## About the Authors

-John Alder

-Yida Liu

 ## About the Collection